Find out how you can get involved in recruiting and training early years teachers.

 The opportunity to request places for 2016 to 2017 has now closed.

-Allocation of places will be confirmed in mid-October 2015.
+Allocation of places will be confirmed by early December 2015.

 Information on School Direct (early years) is available.